LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

   hc-quartz-toss_3_x86_64_ib-gcc@8.1.0-fjcjwd6ec3uen5rh6msdqujydsj74ubf.cmake

-Specs that are exercised during the Gitlab CI process are found YAML files in the ``RAJA/.gitlab`` directory.
+This process is also used by our Gitlab CI testing effort.
 See :ref:`ci-label` for more information.

 Building RAJA with a generated host-config file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build RAJA with one of these host-config files, create a build directory and run CMake in it by passing the host-config file to CMake using the '-C' option.
+To build RAJA with one of these host-config files, create a build directory and run CMake in it by passing a host-config file to CMake using the '-C' option.
-Then, run make and RAJA tests, if desired, to make sure the build was done
+Then, run 'make' to build RAJA.
+To ensure the build was successful, you may want to run the RAJA tests.
+For example,
-properly:

 .. code-block:: bash